AdobeDocs/commerce-merchant-services.en/help/product-recommendations/edit.md

 ---
 title: Edit Recommendation
-description: Learn how to edit a Product Recommendation.
+description: Learn how to edit a product recommendation.
 ---
 # Edit Recommendation